martinGithub/dance_moves/README.md

  * sudo pip install youtube-dl
  * sudo apt-get install libav-tools
  * download the zip file of the project [here] (https://github.com/martinGithub/lindy_hop_moves/archive/master.zip)

+if you stuggle installing libav you can instead use ffmpeg: in a terminal:
+* sudo add-apt-repository ppa:mc3man/trusty-media
+* sudo apt-get update
+* sudo apt-get dist-upgrade
+* sudo apt-get ffmpeg
+* in the script *download_lindy_moves.py* replace *use_ffmpeg=False* by *use_ffmpeg=True*

 ## Execution